stoplightio/docs/articles/testing/pass-data-steps.md

+# Pass Data Between Steps

-Most scenarios will involve more than one step, and oftentimes you will need to share data between the steps.
+Most scenarios will involve more than one step, and oftentimes you will need to share data between steps.

 For example, imagine a simple scenario that tests the CRUD operations on a "todos" model.
 It might involve 5 steps: